hrtavakoli/BAR/README.md

 The provided code is for the recurrent recognition part of

-Tavakoli et. al, "BOTTOM-UP ATTENTION GUIDANCE FOR RECURRENT IMAGE RECOGNITION", ICPR 2018.
+Tavakoli et. al, "BOTTOM-UP ATTENTION GUIDANCE FOR RECURRENT IMAGE RECOGNITION", ICIP 2018.

 # Requirements